 Releases Priority and Type Metrics

-Epoch Releases – These are rare releases, but when they happen they mark a sea change for an entire organization or department.
+Software releases are Epoch Releases – These are rare releases, but when they happen they mark a sea change for an entire organization or department.
 Some examples of an epoch release would be a large e-commerce system switch from an old to a new platform that requires a global retooling of every aspect of the IT organization.
 Epoch releases mark point-in-time transitions between entirely different architectures and systems.

 These are releases that often require all-hands-on-deck commitment throughout the operations and development functions of organizations for many months. and they involve a high degree of planning and risk.
 These releases require hundreds or thousands of actors coordinating across multiple departments, and organizations can often only sustain one such release in a given year without causing widespread burnout.

 Major Coordinated Releases – These are major releases across multiple platforms and applications that require a higher level of ceremony because of the risk associated with orchestration across departments and organizations.
 An example of a major coordinated release would be a large e-commerce site adopting a new approach to order fulfillment or inventory management.
 Major coordinated releases often require weeks of preparation and dedicated environments to test integration between different applications.
 These releases are often scheduled as quarterly events.

 Minor Coordinated Releases – These are minor changes to systems across application and departmental boundaries.
 An example of a minor coordinated release would be multiple applications in an organization upgrading to a new database driver or a minor change being made to a shared service or schema that requires a coordinated software deployment.
 Minor coordinated releases require weeks or days of preparation with the involvement of a smaller staff of QA and on-call specialists than a major coordinated release.
 These releases often happen with a monthly cadence.